CityofToronto/bdit_data-sources/volumes/rescu/README.md

 ### 1- What is the purpose of using the data?
 (Primary or secondary)

 Analytics as fulfilled by data specialists as part of data requests.
-Despite data quality concerns (usually due to malfunctioning detectors) RESCU data are the only source of volume counts for highways within Toronto's jurisdiction (the Allen Expressway, the Gardiner Expressway and the Don Valley Parkway).
+Despite data quality concerns (usually due to malfunctioning detectors) RESCU data are the only source of volume counts for highways within Toronto's jurisdiction (the Allen Expressway (*As at May 2023, there is no data on the Allen Expressway since 2021-10*), the Gardiner Expressway and the Don Valley Parkway).

 ### 2- Who uses this data within Data & Analytics unit (D&A)?
 What tasks is data used for?